joncoder/implementing_clojure_functions/implementing_clojure_functions_blog.md

 `reduce` is the backbone of many of the Clojure *sequence* functions.
 Before we start implementing it, what exactly is a sequence?

 Alex Miller wrote a very clear [introduction to sequences](http://insideclojure.org/2015/01/02/sequences/).
 They are essentially *the key abstraction that connects immutable persistent collections and the sequence library*.
 The key sequence abstraction functions are `first`, `rest`, and `cons`.
 Calling `sequence` on a seqable - a collection, or other thing, that can produce a sequence - returns a sequence.
 Calling `seq` has the same effect, except that empty collections will return `nil`, rather than an empty sequence.
 Seqable collections include lists, vectors, sets, and maps.
 The sequence abstraction enables sequence functions - those that implement the sequence abstraction, including `reduce`, `count`, `filter`, `map`, and `pmap` - to handle any seqable data structure.
-This means that we can use the same `reduce` function with any seqable collection.
+This means that we can use the same function with any seqable collection.
+The sequence functions implicitly convert the input collection to a sequence.

-Now we now what a sequence is, we can look at `reduce`.
+Now we know what a sequence is, we can look at `reduce`, and implement our own version, `my-reduce`.

 From the [Clojure docs](https://clojuredocs.org/clojure.core/reduce):

 `(reduce f coll)``(reduce f val coll)`
 *f should be a function of 2 arguments.
 If val is not supplied, returns the result of applying f to the first 2 items in coll, then applying f to that result and the 3rd item, etc. If coll contains no items, f must accept no arguments as well, and reduce returns the result of calling f with no arguments.
 If coll has only 1 item, it is returned and f is not called.
 If val is supplied, returns the result of applying f to val and the first item in coll, then applying f to that result and the 2nd item, etc. If coll contains no items, returns val and f is not called.*

 There is a lot to do, so let's build it up slowly in a Test Driven Development (TDD) way.
+We can start with the case of two arguments and where `coll` contains no items, so should return `val`.
+A first test could use the addition function, an initial value of 1, and an empty list.

+    (it "result 1 for addition function, with val of 1 and empty collection" (should= 1 (my-reduce + 1 '()))))

+We can get this test to pass by defining `my-reduce` with three parameters, and returning `val`.

+    (defn my-reduce [f val coll]
+	    val)

+With the test passing, we can add a second test where we have a single item in the collection: `(should= 2 (my-reduce + 1 '(1)))`.
+This fails, so let's fix it.
+In order to get this test to pass, we need to apply the function `+` to `val` and the first element of `coll`: `(f val (first coll))`.
+We can utilize our knowledge that calling `seq` on an empty seqable returns `nil`, which is falsy, whereas calling `seq` on a seqable with at least one item returns a sequence, which is truthy.
+This means we can direct the function to either return `val`, or the product of applying `f` to `val` and `(first coll)`:

+	(defn my-reduce [f val coll]
+		(if (seq coll)
+			(f val (first coll))
+			val))

+We can add tests using other Clojure seqables, including vectors and sets, and they still pass with our `my-reduce` function.